 If OVERDOSE is suspected:

 Store Indocin at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
+Store in the original container.
 Do not store in the bathroom.
 Keep Indocin out of the reach of children and away from pets.

 - If you have any questions about Indocin, please talk with your doctor, pharmacist, or other health care provider.

 - Indocin is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.